hogbergmarkus/golfers-dream/README.md

 The website was tested throughout development to be functional for mobiles, tablets, laptops and desktops.

-The main devices used for testing have been:
+The main devices used for testing during development have been:

 - My desktop
+- Samsung galaxy fold
+- Iphone 12 pro
+- Ipad Pro

+After deploying to Heroku, I've also tested further on:

 - Google pixel 8 pro
-- Iphone 13 pro
+- iphone 13 pro

+The browsers tested have been:

+- Google Chrome
+- Microsoft Edge
-- Ipad Pro
+- Safari